A Test for Separability in Covariance Operators of Random Surfaces: Finite Sample Properties

 which was introduced by \citet{cressie1999classes}.
 Here $a_0$ and $b_0$ are non negative scaling parameters of time and space respectively; $c_0 > 0$ is the separability parameter, $\sigma^2> 0$ is the point-wise variance and $d$ is the spatial dimension.
 The covariance is separable if $c_0 = 1$.
 For the simulation study we take $a_0 = 2, b_0 =1, \sigma^2 = 1$, $d=2$ and consider different values of the parameter $c_0$.

 We generate data at $100$ equally spaced time points in $[0,1]$ and $11$ space points on the grid $[0,1] \times [0,1]$.
 The integrals are approximated by average of the function value at grid points.
-The nominal significance level is taken to be $5\%$ and empirical rejection region are computed based on $1000$ Monte-Carlo replications.
-The results are displayed in Table \ref{Gneitning} and \ref{CH}, where we show the results for the test \eqref{testsep} proposed in this paper (M1), the test based on projections of subspaces suggested in \citet{Aston2017} (M2) and the test and the weighted $\chi^2$ test of \citet{conkokrei2017} (M3).
+The nominal significance level is taken to be $5\%$ and empirical rejection region are computed based on $1000$ Monte-Carlo replications and $1000$ bootstrap samples. {In order to estimate the quantiles the asymptotic test \eqref{testasy} we use $1000$ simulation runs.}

+{ The simulated rejection probabilities of all four tests under consideration are displayed in Table \ref{Gneitning_Gauss} - \ref{tab8}, where the results for the bootstrap test proposed in this paper (denoted by M1), the asymptotic test \eqref{testasy} using the simulated quantiles of the limiting null distribution (M2) can be found in Table \ref{Gneitning_Gauss}, \ref{Gneitning_t}, \ref{CH_Gauss}. and \ref{CH_t}.
+For the sake of comparison we show in Table \ref{tab2}, \ref{tab4}, \ref{tab6} and \ref{tab8} the corresponding results for the test using projections on sub-spaces suggested in \citet{Aston2017} (M3) and the weighted $\chi^2$ test proposed in \citet{conkokrei2017} (M4).
+The computing times of the different procedures are compared in Table \ref{tab9}.
+The computing times are based on data with 10 equally spaced time and space points both from $[0,1]$ generated from zero-mean Gaussian process with covariance kernel given by \eqref{eq:ker_Gneitning}.}

-All procedures yield rather similar results under the null hypothesis, and in general the nominal level is well approximated.
-Only for model \eqref{Gneitning} and sample size $N=100$ the bootstrap test of \citet{Aston2017} is very conservative, while nominal level of the test of \citet{conkokrei2017} is slightly too large in model \eqref{CH}.
-Under the alternative this test yields less power than the test of \citet{Aston2017} and the test \eqref{testsep} proposed in this paper.
-On the other hand we do not observe substantial differences between the test proposed in this paper and the bootstrap test suggested by \citet{Aston2017}.
-In particular the test \eqref{testsep} seems to be very robust with respect to different choices for the kernel $\psi$.
-The constant kernel $\psi_1$ yields slightly less power, but computationally it is a little faster than the other choices.
+{ All procedures yield rather similar results under the null hypothesis, and in general the nominal level is very well approximated by all tests under consideration.
+On the other hand, under the alternative we observe more differences.
+The asymptotic test \eqref{testasy} proposed in this paper yields the best power.
+The power of the test of \citet{Aston2017} is increasing with the number $k$ of eigen-subspaces used in the procedure.
+This improvement is achieved at the expense of the computing time [see Table \ref{tab9}].
+A similar observation can be made for the test of \citet{conkokrei2017} with respect to the number of spatial and temporal principle components. }

+{ The results of the bootstrap test proposed in this paper and the test of \citet{Aston2017} are similar if the latter is used with $k=2$ sub-spaces, but the test of \citet{Aston2017} is more powerful for $k=3,4$.
+The bootstrap test proposed in this paper has more power than the test of \citet{conkokrei2017} with $L=J=2$ or $L=J=3$ spatial and temporal principle components.
+For the choice $L=J=4$ the test \citet{conkokrei2017} shows a slightly better performance.}